 The Birdsong copycat listening game is a great way to encourage children to really listen carefully and learn to focus their concentration.

-To play the game you first need to listen to some recordings of real birdsong – and there are some lovely ones on youtube, try this forest birdsong recording.
+To play this listening game you first need to find some recordings of real birdsong – and there are some lovely ones on youtube, try this forest birdsong recording.

 How To Play